Tanbir03/WebDev_Assingments/readme.md

-This repoository consists of Web Dev assignment solutions from 100xDevs.
+This repository consists of Web Dev assignment solutions from 100xDevs.